Course: MA Applied Theatre and Intervention

 What would you say about Leeds as a city?

 Leeds is amazing – it is such a vibrant, current and versatile city.
-The University is only a short walk from the city centre, but still has a sense a community and the feel of a student hub.
+The University is only a short walk from the city centre, but still has a sense of community and the feel of a student hub.
 In relation to the arts, there is always something to see or be a part of; I have encountered so many people who have moved here to access the arts scene.
 I love Leeds so much that I have decided to stay here after finishing my studies!

 What would you say about the learning facilities in your School and at the University in general?